Ashy-headed babbler

-The ashy-headed babbler (Pellorneum cinereiceps) is a species of bird in the ground babbler family Pellorneidae.
+The ashy-headed babbler (Pellorneum cinereiceps) is a species of passerine bird in the ground babbler family Pellorneidae.
 The species is also known as the ashy-crowned babbler.
 The species is closely related to the short-tailed babbler.
 The two species are sometimes treated as the same species but differ in their calls.
 The species is monotypic, meaning it has no subspecies.